 The local authority’s duty is to provide both a domestic and intercountry adoption service.
 Specific requirements on local authorities in respect of intercountry adoptions are found in the Adoption Agencies (Wales) Regulations 2005 and the Adoptions with a Foreign Element Regulations 2005 (S.I.
 2005/392).
 The processes which local authorities need to follow in intercountry adoption cases will depend on whether or not the case relates to an adoption pursuant to the Hague Convention on Protection of Children and Co-operation in respect of Intercountry Adoption 1993.
 The Welsh Government’s Adoption Guidance and associated Intercountry Adoption Guidance is an important reference point.

-The Local Authority Adoption Service (Wales) Regulations 2005 (S.I.
-2007/1086) provide a regulatory framework for the organisation, management and conduct of the local authority adoption service – including such matters as staff fitness, fitness of premises and quality assurance.
-Local authority adoption services in Wales are inspected by the Care and Social Services Inspectorate Wales, exercising its functions under Part 2, Chapter 6 of the Health and Social Care (Community Health and Standards) Act 2003.
+The Local Authority Adoption Service (Wales) Regulations 2019 (S.I.
+2019/291) provide a regulatory framework for the organisation, management and conduct of the local authority adoption service – including such matters as staff fitness, fitness of premises and quality assurance.
+Local authority adoption services in Wales are inspected by the Care Inspectorate Wales, exercising its functions under Part 8 (social services functions) of the Social Services and Well-being (Wales) Act 2014.